EMERGENCY RESPONSE: CORONAVIRUS OUTBREAK

 SIGNAGE FLEXIBILITY FOR IN-CITY BUSINESSES

 The City of Myrtle Beach is giving businesses more flexibility for additional signs and tents during the coronavirus emergency.
-On March 18, 2020, City Manager John Pedersen has signed an order allowing temporary signage and operational rules to help restaurants cope, effective immediately.
+On March 18, 2020, the City Manager has signed an order allowing temporary signage and operational rules to help restaurants cope, effective immediately.

 As of July 24, 2020, Order 1B now extends to all in-city businesses, effective immediately...
 To download the revised rules, click here.
 Questions?
 For more information, please contact the Planning and Zoning Department at 843-918-1050.